pingcap/tidb-operator/en/tidb-toolkit.md

     tikv-ctl --pd 127.0.0.1:2379 compact-cluster
     ```

 * **Local Mode**：In this mode, `tikv-ctl` accesses data files of TiKV, and the running TiKV instances must be stopped.
-To operate in the local mode, first you need to enter the [Diagnostic Mode](tips.md#use-the-diagnostic-mode) to turn off automatic re-starting for the TiKV instance, stop the TiKV process, and use the `tkctl debug` command to start in the target TiKV Pod a new container that contains the `tikv-ctl` executable.
+To operate in the local mode, first you need to enter the [Diagnostic Mode](tips.md#use-the-diagnostic-mode) to turn off automatic re-starting for the TiKV instance, stop the TiKV process, and enter the target TiKV Pod and use `tikv-ctl` to perform the operation.
 The steps are as follows:

     1. Enter the Diagnostic mode: